RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab06.md

 container step-mvn-goals has failed  : [{"key":"StartedAt","value":"2020-07-20T22:08:06Z","resourceRef":{}}]
 ```

 So, while the ClusterTask seemed like a decent first pass at how to build our app, it appears this might require a bit more knowledge to use this ClusterTask (e.g. we will need to have a prior task that puts the Git repo into the `source` workspace).
-Let's put this on ice for a bit and explore.
+Let's put this on ice for a bit and explore some more.

 # Local Containers: Experimentation and Feedback loops

 OK, now we're back to the drawing board - we couldn't use the ClusterTask out of the box with our existing knowledge, but let's see what we can learn from it.

 First off, let's talk about the importance of feedback loops.
-As an engineer, you always want to have a short and tight feedback loop.
-The tighter the feedback loop, the faster you could experiment, and then the faster you could learn.
+As engineers, we always want to have a short and tight feedback loop.
+The tighter the feedback loop, the faster we could experiment, and then the faster we could learn.
 From experience, the tightest feedback loop happens when engineers can play with things locally on their workstations.
 How could we do that with Tekton ?
 Luckily, since Tekton is based entirely on running containers, we have a way !

-First of all, we can see exactly what container image the ClusterTask uses : `gcr.io/cloud-builders/mvn` .
-So, if we're curious, we pull down that image and explore it using it just like any other container.
+Re-reviewing the content of the `maven` ClusterTask, we can see exactly what container image the ClusterTask uses : `gcr.io/cloud-builders/mvn` .
+If we're curious, we pull down that image and explore it by using it just like any other container.
 We will check what version of Maven is in there using `mvn -version`, and then we will `exit`:
+* The `-it` argument to `podman` gives us an "interactive tty/shell", whereas the `--entrypoint` argument allows us to override what will be executed when the container starts.

 ```shell
 podman run -it --entrypoint /bin/bash gcr.io/cloud-builders/mvn